K I N G N E O N

 James' view from his backyard home in Port Antonio, Jamacia

 Purchasing just a one-way ticket, his easel, paints. a 10-speed bike, and $300., he set off to the Caribbean.
 James was looking for an inexpensive shack to rent, away from tourist areas.
 He pedaled around the island until he found the town of Port Antonio where he painted his days away drinking coconut water, Red Stripe beers, and swimming.
 After a few months he realized he was low on cash when a Jamaican entrepreneur approached him.
 The man wanted James to paint him a sign for the new lobster house he was planning to open.
 James never painted a sign before but needing the money, he accepted.
-When he returned to the states, it was this sign that prompted him to being painting vintage signs on canvas as fine art.
+When he returned to the states, it was this sign that prompted him to begin painting vintage signs on canvas as fine art.

 'Blue Swallow Motel' acrylic on panel, 15" x 24"